dayase/TzuyuBot/README.md

-# **What can Tzuyu do?**
+# Hey!

-Tzuyu is a multifunctional bot.
+First of all, thanks for using my Bot!

-It can give you infos or you can play games with her
+Tzuyu is a Discord.js-Commando Bot, written by Dayase and only Dayase!